-1. Senate needs to make its importance and functions more widely known in the University.
-There should be more development of web-based information.

-- 2. The summary of Senate's actions should be distributed immediately after Senate meetings. - 3.
+- 1. Senate needs to make its importance and functions more widely known in the University.
+There should be more development of web-based information about what Senate does and how it does it... - 2.
+The summary of Senate's actions should be distributed immediately after Senate meetings. - 3.
 The orientation programs for new faculty and new students should include components dealing with University governance. - 4.
-The annual report of the President required under section 62 (1) (a) of the University Act should contain a section on Senate.
+The annual report of the President required under section 62 (1) (a) of the University Act should contain a section on Senate. - 5.
+The recommendations in the submission from Archives and Records are referred to the Dean of Student Services and Registrar and the Director, University Secretariat.

-Appendix A
+APPENDIX A